 Includes: All blood-related relatives, other than siblings, who are HLA matched (e.g., parents, aunts, uncles, children, cousins, half-siblings).
-The patient and donor will be allele-level matched at HLA-A, B, C, and DRB1.
+The recipient and donor will be allele level matched HLA-A, B, C, and DRB1.

-Does not include: Adoptive parents/children or stepparents/children who are HLA matched.
+Does not include: Adoptive parents / children or step-parents / children who are HLA matched.